-The traditional lattice is quite simple to achieve — there are many blog posts and youtube videos that can show you which dough strips to overlap and to weave to create the traditional lattice.
-Today, we are looking at four different ways you can elevate your traditional lattice pie top.
-All these techniques will require a bit more dough than if you were to make a normal lattice top.
-I like to create an extra half batch of pie dough (so make 1.5x your favourite pie dough recipe) or even double the recipe to ensure I have enough dough for the decorations.
-Any unused pie dough can be stored in the freezer for next time.
-Because you will be working the pie dough with your hands and leaving it out for an extended period of time, I like to pop the finished unbaked pie in the freezer for at least 30 minutes to let the pie dough chill and firm up again before baking.
+All these techniques require more dough than if you were to make a basic lattice top.
+We like to make an extra half batch of pie dough or even double the recipe to ensure we have enough dough for the decorations (any unused pie dough can be stored in the freezer for next time).
+Because you will be working the pie dough with your hands, and leaving it out for an extended period of time, we recommend placing the finished unbaked pie in the freezer for at least 30 minutes to allow the pie dough to chill and firm up again before baking.

-One of my go-to ways to decorate a pie top is to use leaf-shaped stamps to punch out different leaf shapes for the edges of my pie.
-Williams Sonoma carries the classic set of leaf pie cutters but you will also be able to find it on other online retailers.
-Leaf cutters are great for all types of pie, especially for fall pies.
-I like to throw on an extra braid to be part of the lattice to add an additional type of texture to the pie top.
+One of our go-tos for decorative pie crusts is leaf-shaped stamps.
+Williams Sonoma carries the classic set of leaf pie cutters but you should be able to find them online through other retailers.
+Leaf cutters are great for all types of pie, especially autumn, like Granny Smith Apple Pie or Chocolate Buckwheat Pear Pie.
+We like to add a strip of braided pie dough to the lattice for additional texture to the pie top.

-Besides leaves, you can use different types of stamps and cookie cutters to punch out fun shapes for your pie top.
-I love using my strawberry stamp for strawberry pies in the summer as well as my cherry stamp for tart cherry pies.
-This is a good way to let people know what fruit they can expect inside the pie.
-Sometimes I will add other shapes depending on the season/holiday — hearts ate great for Valentine’s Day and snowflakes are very fitting for the winter months.
+Besides leaves, you can use any other types of stamps or cookie cutters to punch out fun shapes for your pie top.
+We love using a strawberry stamp for strawberry pies in the summer, and a cherry stamp for tart cherry pies.
+Fruit-shaped pie dough cut-outs are a great visual indicator of pie flavour.
+Shapes can depend on the holiday or season, for example hearts for Valentine’s Day or snowflakes in winter, or can be purely for fun.
+Use your imagination!

-Pie roses always impress but they do take some time and practice to make.
-You want to cut many half-circles and overlap them to create a petal effect.
-Pie roses are perfect for edges of a pie, especially if the edge of the pie is crimped.
-Pie roses do retain their shape when baking but of course, the definition of the petals will not be as crisp as the unbaked version.
+Pie crust roses always impress but they do take time and practice to make.
+You have to cut dough into small circles, then cut those into half circles which you overlap to create a petal effect.
+Keep in mind you need at least 4 or 5 half circle pieces of pie dough to make each rose.
+Pie crust roses look gorgeous on the edges of a pie, especially if the edge of the pie is crimped.
+They do retain their shape when baked but the definition of the petals is not as crisp as the unbaked version.